kinire98/Sanke/README.md

 * VS Code - IDE used
 * HTML5 - To deploy it on a Web Browser
-* CSS3 - For the page to have styles, and you can actually see the snake
+* CSS3 - For the page to have styles, the animations, and so you can actually see the snake
 * JS - For the game itself

 ## Contributing

-When I started, I didn't have in mind to keep making the project bigger, but I had a lot of fun doing it.
-So, any suggestions, such as new modes or improvements of the graphics, etc. well I'm open to them.
-I know probably nobody is going to read this, but if there is someone out there who is still reading this and not skipped directly into the game, make suggestions.
-I would appreciatte that you include documentation in them, so I have some clue, but either way, thank you
+I mean if you have a really really good idea open an issue, but doing after doing the intro and more.
+If you give some documentation to implement the idea, I probably will do it

 ## Versioning

 I used GIT.
-Being honest with you, I still used commenting out blocks of code.
-Either way, I used Git so I can use GitHub, save my project on the cloud and more people could see my project.
+It was a big relief being able to use a remote repository so, I don't lose my code.

 ## Authors

-**kinire** (I don´t want to use my real name, but this is an anagram) - *I did everything.
-Without using a single line of code from Internet :)* - [kinire98](https://github.com/kinire98)
+**kinire* - *LOL, the thing of not using a single line from the internet is no longer true xD, but I did most of the proyect* - [kinire98](https://github.com/kinire98)
+**My brother** - *He helped me with the syles and the animations.
+Lots of thanks to him  :)* - [llagui](https://github.com/llagui)

 ## License